swcarpentry/git-novice/01-backup.md

 The following commands show this in action:

 ```
+$ nano mars.txt
+$ cat mars.txt
+Cold and dry, but everything is my favorite color
+The two moons may be a problem for Wolfman
-$ echo "But the Mummy will appreciate the lack of humidity" >> mars.txt
+But the Mummy will appreciate the lack of humidity

 $ git diff
 diff --git a/mars.txt b/mars.txt